antiSocialNet/antisocial-friends/README.md

 **db** is an abstract data store that will be called when the app needs to store or retrieve data from the database.
-For a simple example implementation see app.js.
+For a simple example implementation see app.js for a simple memory store implementation of the methods.
 Yours should implement the required methods to work within your environment (mysql, mongo etc.)

 This app uses the following data collections: